weakish/docs-en/views/search-rest-api.md

 `clazz`|Required|Class name.
 `like`|Optional|Keywords. **You need to specify either this parameter or the `likeObjectIds` parameter.**
 `likeObjectIds`|Optional|Comma-seperated objectId list. **You need to specify either this parameter or the `like` parameter.**
-`min_term_freq`|Optional|The minimum term frequency below which the terms will be ignored.
+`min_term_freq`|Optional|The minimum term frequency below which the terms will be ignored from the input document.
 Defaults to 2.
-`min_doc_freq`|Optional|The minimum document frequency below which the terms will be ignored.
+`min_doc_freq`|Optional|The minimum document frequency below which the terms will be ignored from the input document.
 Defaults to 5.
 `max_doc_freq`|Optional|The maximum document frequency above which the terms will be ignored from the input document.
 This could be useful to ignore highly frequent words such as stop words.
 Defaults to 0.
 `skip`|Optional|Skipped results.
 Used for pagination.
 `limit`|Optional|The number of returned objects.
 Its default value is 100 and its maximum value is 1000.